Renault Duster cars are equipped with steering with a gear-rack type steering mechanism and a hydraulic booster

 Remedy

-Increased steering wheel play and steering knocks:
+Increased steering wheel play and steering knock:

-- Loosen the tightening of the steering gear mounting bolts
+- Loosening the steering gear mounting bolts

 Tighten the bolts